to The Official

 Hash does ask the question, "How can a person be a has-been, when they never were?"
 Hash go close, so close, but he never quite broke through.
 Maybe he should have started wearing Ringo's ring.
 And then Hash missed his chance.
 Recently (early July, 2010), Ringo celebrated his 70th birthday, with a big deal at Radio City and a smaller deal at the Blues Rock Club on 42nd Street.
 Hash should have found a way to get one of those rings to Ringo for his birthday ... but he didn't.

-Hash dedicates this site, and these stories, to his three nieces, and to their children.
-Hash may not have made it to the top, but nobody had more fun "trying."
+Hash dedicated this site and this portion of Rock History to his three nieces, and to their children.
+Hash may not have made it to the top, but he had great fun trying to get there!
 Always remember, in order to travel the road, you must become the road.
 And, Truth is always stranger than Fiction!

 Come back often.
 There will be more stories of Hash and the people it was his honor to have played with.